-Jul 30, 2020 Joe Kleiman Attractions, Business, Education, Events, Headlines, News, Theme Parks, Themed Dining/Retail, Themed Resorts/Hotels Comments Off on Themed Experience and Attractions Academic Society seeks proposals for third annual scholarly symposium
+Jul 30, 2020 Joe Kleiman Attractions, Business, Education, Events, Headlines, Leads & Opportunities, News, Theme Parks, Themed Dining/Retail, Themed Resorts/Hotels Comments Off on Themed Experience and Attractions Academic Society seeks proposals for third annual scholarly symposium

 The Themed Experience and Attractions Academic Society (TEAAS) has issued a call for proposals for its third annual scholarly symposium focused on themed experience and attractions.
 The symposium is organized by the TEAAS with the support of the International Association of Amusement Parks and Attractions (IAAPA).